 Limiting or Removing Threats to Birds

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-The Wild Ones group meets at the Menomonee Falls Public Library Tuesdays once a month at 6:30 pm.
+The Wild Ones group meets at the Radisson Hotel in Menomonee Falls the second Tuesday of the month at 6:30 pm.
 The Wild Ones natural landscape group has a great website regarding backyard habitat programs and has a local chapter in Menomonee Falls.
 Lisa Oddis, Chapter President 414-303-3028.
 The general public is always welcome.
 Contact Lisa Oddis for info 414-303-3028 or Norm Grier at 262-628-4221.
-Email firstname.lastname@example.org.
+Email email@example.com.

 H. Document a substantial regular program that educates young people on any of the following topics: climate change, energy efficiency, green/bird-safe buildings, or environmental sustainability.

-Every year as part of our Stormwater Expo we have a representative from WE Energies talk to the High Schoolers about energy efficiency and safety.
-He has a booth at the Expo.
-This is the 9th year of the Expo.
-WE Energies has been apart of it for about 7 of those years.
+Every year as part of the Village's Stormwater Expo,a representative from WE Energies talk to the High Schoolers about energy efficiency and safety.
+WE Energies has a booth at the Expo.
+This is the 10th year of the Expo.
+WE Energies has been apart of it for about 8 of those years.